pawan231/MiniDataBase-1/README.md

 It is also tested on linux terminal.

 For execution:
- You can simple build or run on eclipse platform or on terminal by compiling as:
+ You can simple build and run on eclipse platform or

+ on terminal by executing following commands:

  g++ main.cpp

  ./a.out

 ##PROJECT CONTRIBUTORS: